B.A., Oberlin College, 1992

 Research and Teaching Interests: Early Modern Europe and Italy, History of Women and Gender, Travel Literature and the New World Discoveries, History of Cartography, History of Food

 Professor Horodowich teaches and researches early modern European history with a focus on sixteenth-century Italy and Venice.
 She has been the recipient of grants and fellowships from a variety of institutions, including The American Historical Association, The National Endowment for the Humanities, The Newberry Library, The Renaissance Society of America, and Harvard University’s Villa I Tatti.
-Her forthcoming books, The Venetian Discovery of America: Geographic Imagination and Print Culture in the Age of Encounters (Cambridge, 2017), and Virtual Encounters: Interpreting the New World in Early Modern Italy, 1500-1750, edited with Lia Markey (Cambridge, 2017) both explore the reception of New World knowledge in Italy, as well as the ways that Italian representations of the New World were crucial to the invention of America.
+Her forthcoming books, The Venetian Discovery of America: Geographic Imagination and Print Culture in the Age of Encounters (Cambridge, 2018), and Italy and the New World, 1492-1750, edited with Lia Markey (Cambridge, 2017) both explore the reception of New World knowledge in Italy, as well as the ways that Italian representations of the New World were crucial to the invention of America.

-Her research in progress—a monograph and website entitled Amerasia: A Renaissance Discovery in the First Global Age (co-authored with Alexander Nagel)—explores the myriad ways that Europeans understood and represented America as Asia during the course of the sixteenth century.
+Her research in progress – a monograph and website entitled Amerasia: A European Discovery in the First Global Age (co-authored with Alexander Nagel) – explores the myriad ways that Europeans understood and represented America as Asia during the course of the sixteenth century.
 It was awarded a National Endowment for the Humanities Collaborative Research Grant (2017-19).

-Listen to Professor Horodowich’s keynote lecture on the Venetian Discovery of the New World, broadcast on Australia’s Radio National: http://www.abc.net.au/radionational/programs/creativeinstinct/venetian-armchair-explorers/4171952
+Listen to Professor Horodowich’s keynote lecture on the Venetian Discovery of the New World, broadcast on Australia’s Radio National: Click Here

-The Venetian Discovery of America: Geographic Imagination and Print Culture in the Age of Encounters, Cambridge University Press, 2017
+The Venetian Discovery of America: Geographic Imagination and Print Culture in the Age of Encounters, forthcoming, Cambridge University Press, 2018.

 “Witchcraft and Rumour in Renaissance Venice,” in Fama and her Sisters: Gossip and Rumour in Early Modern Europe, ed.
 Claire Walker and Heather Kerr (Turnhout, Belgium: Brepols, 2015), 65-83.